Debugging Binaries with GDB

 So, guys, GDB listed all registers and their current values.

-Also, we can examine a specific register using their name using I r [register_name] command.
-Let's see what is inside esp register.
+Also, we can examine a specific register using their name with the command i r [register_name]

 (gdb) i r esp